HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/staging_dam/dam_subscription_staging.md

     -dxPassword <value>
     ```

-    Use this attribute to specify the port number of the DAM server \(default: ""\)
+    Use this attribute to specify the port number of the DAM server \(default: ""; default port for any Kubernetes environment is 443\):

     ```
     -damAPIPort <value>
     ```

-    Use this attribute to specify the port number of the DX Core API server \(default: ""\)
+    Use this attribute to specify the port number of the DX Core API server \(default: ""; default port for any Kubernetes environment is 443\):

     ```
     -ringAPIPort <value>
     ```

-    Use this attribute to specify the API version number of DAM \(default: ""\)
+    Use this attribute to specify the API version number of DAM \(default: ""; default port for any Kubernetes environment is 443\):

     ```
     -damAPIVersion <value>
     ```

-    Use this attribute to specify the API version number of DX Core \(default: ""\):
+    Use this attribute to specify the API version number of DX Core \(default: ""; default port for any Kubernetes environment is 443\):

     ```
     -ringAPIVersion <value>